-I feel like I should quote Alice in wonderland: ”I believe in as many as six impossible things before breakfast.”
+I should quote Alice in wonderland: ”I believe in as many as six impossible things before breakfast.”
 That pretty much summarizes my Cat Skull in a Jellyfish graphite drawing and oil painting.

 It wasn’t that I consciously listed impossible things, it just happened to pop up during my morning yoga routine.
-Usually I let these spontaneous ideas go, or file them in the Doodle folder of my brain, where I might revisit them for a quick little sketch.
+Usually, I let these spontaneous ideas go, or file them in the Doodle folder of my brain, where I might revisit them for a quick little sketch.
 But this particular idea was so vivid and persistent that I found myself tracing its outline in-between the downward dog and tree pose.

 A jellyfish floating peacefully through the ocean (or space, if you want to take the thought even further): translucent and silent.
 Its head encases a skull.
 It took me one more sun salutation before deciding it will be a cat skull.

-My jellyfish knowledge is very limited, all I know about them is that you don’t particularly want to get stung by them.
+My jellyfish knowledge is minimal, all I know about them is that you don’t particularly want to get stung by them.
 Not at all.
 (Thinking of Will Smith’s harrowing final scene in Seven Pounds) So I read up on these fascinating aquatic animals.
 Here’s just a few pretty interesting facts about them:

 – They glow in the dark thanks to bioluminescent organs

 – They can clone themselves or even reverse their ageing process (such envy)